s6hib/detect-ai-faces/README.md

 ## Next Steps

-The next phase of this project involves deploying the service to make it publicly accessible.
-This will allow users worldwide to utilize the model for detecting AI-generated faces.
+The next phase of this project would be deploying the service to make it publicly accessible.